cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

     2*2 - 3*3

-we need to jump back and forth, calculating products before subtracting.
+we have to jump back and forth, calculating products before subtracting.
-But in a _postfix_ system, we only need to scan forward.
+But in a _postfix_ system, we need only scan forwards.
 For example, the above expression can be translated to [Reverse Polish Notation (RPN)][rpn.wiki] using the [shunting-yard algorithm][shunting-yard.wiki]: